340:40-9-2. Case changes

 (b) Refer to (c) and Instructions to Staff (ITS) # 4 of this Section when the client requests increased child care benefits.

 3. An example of when the client may request benefits be decreased to avoid or reduce an overpayment occurs when the family share copayment is lower than it should be at certification or renewal because the worker incorrectly calculated income or the client did not accurately report income.

-4. (a) The worker documents changes, when applicable, in the FACS Interview Notebook under the Income and Child Care tabs, in the FACS Eligibility Notebook under Auth.
-Daycare and Child Care tabs, and FACS Case Notes.
+4. (a) The worker documents changes, when applicable, in the FACS Interview Notebook Income and Child Care tabs, in the FACS Eligibility Notebook Auth.
+Daycare and Child Care tabs, and in FACS Case Notes.

-(1) When the change action results in a decrease in the family share copayment, the system maps the copayment change to the authorization and generates a notice to the client.
+(1) When the change action decreases the family share copayment, the system maps the copayment change to the authorization and generates a notice to the client.

 (b) Changes that increase subsidized child care benefits include, but are not limited to: